BettinaSDe/WeeklyProgress_Susanne/README.md

 # WeeklyProgress_Susanne
 Udacity NanodegreeFEND2018SusanneDedecke

+Week 26 Feb to 03 March 2018:

+My first PROJECT (Animal Trading Card) was approved on 24 Feb 2018 with an excellent review.
+This Review  also contained links to learn more about writing the CSS even more elegant.
+I want to study those over the next few weeks.
+I made progress on the lessons.
+I am now at Lesson 13 - 6 ("Building up").
+What I liked was the take -home re website CONTENT: You have to start with little content (key messages), since a majority of your users might load the page with their mobile.
+I also enjoyed the quiz about making the "Brighton News" mobile friendly (one column - relative width of 100 % ; 1.5em padding around tap-items.

+Today, I am re-writing my CV (Resume) for career purposes.
+I am glad that I have a GitHub Profile now which I can add to my profile.
+Where can I have my CV (Resume) reviewed - maybe in 1 - 2 months from now?

+My plan is also to set up the specifications for the SECOND PROJECT on my GitHub : PORTFOLIO SITE.

+Any idea what I should modify on this Week plan?
+Thanks, Susanne

 Week 19 Feb to 25 Feb 2018:

 Re-submitted my revised first Animal Trading Card project to the reviewer on 19 Feb 2018.